dodgymike/hackrf-wiki/Firmware-Development-Setup.md

+Follow these instructions to set up a firmware development environment for HackRF.

 # Toolchain

 Install the GCC ARM toolchain from [https://code.launchpad.net/gcc-arm-embedded](https://code.launchpad.net/gcc-arm-embedded).
 (Other toolchains exist.
 YMMV).
 All you have to do is unpack the archive and add the bin directory to your path.